HuiYang1997/Formod/README.md

 This is a prototype implementation of the algorithm ForMod.

+## Prerequisites: ontology data

+To use this code, put the ontology in the directory `workspace`.
+For example, assume the ontology is `test.owl`.
+We require that:

+1. `test.owl` is of FSS format, and there is a copy `test.krss.owl` of KRSS format;
+2. there is a classification result of direct subsumptions of `test.owl` saved in the path `workspace/test/data_preprocess`.

 ## Step 1: generate the Horn clauses

 We assume all signatures have been provided as follows: